lightscalar/pyro/README.md

 The `Pyro` class is at the core of `pyro`.
-It handles the creation of data models, provides a transparent interface to the database, and even handles the routing of web API calls to handle the Create/Read/Update/Delete boilerplate functionality that you need.
+It handles the creation of data models, provides a transparent interface to the database, and even handles the routing of web API calls to avoid superfluous Create/Read/Update/Delete boilerplate functionality that you need.

 Before we start modeling our data, however, we need to make contact with a